 One of the primary metrics we track is a value called Training Stress Score (TSS).
 The Training Stress Score is essentially a way of assigning a value to a ride to quantify the amount of work performed, relative to the individual’s threshold power.
 The TSS value can give the athlete an indication of how well they may recover for the next day and beyond.
 Because TSS is directly tied to the individual’s threshold power comparing the TSS value between two riders is a good way of seeing which rider may have worked more than another.
 This is also very valuable when teaching young riders how to improve as a stage racer since the better stage racers know how to conserve energy for the crucial stages.”

 Training4cyclists.com: “Pro riders who are going to make top performance in time trials often visit a wind tunnel to optimize their aerodynamic position.
-Lots of readers here on training4cyclists.com are serious about their performance in time trials, but don’t have the opportunity to save seconds in this expensive way.
+Many readers here on training4cyclists.com are serious about their performance in time trials but don’t have the opportunity to save seconds in this expensive way.
 What would you recommend them to do to make their aerodynamics better?”

 Beyond that it comes down to flexibility to hold an aero position and targeted workouts to improve your muscular endurance, anaerobic power, strength and economy.
 Improving strength, flexibility and simply riding more in the TT position are probably the most under-rated ways to improve your time trialing.”

 Training4cyclists.com: “Training hard and dedicated is important, but reducing the amount of training before a big event is also a major concern.
-The perfect tapering protocol is a topic many riders works on for many years.
-Peaking at the right moment at the championship or specific stage race should not be based on a lot of random factors, so heart rate and power meter data files offer a great opportunity to increase the success ratio of such projects.
+The perfect tapering protocol is a topic many riders have worked on for many years.
+Peaking at the right moment at the championship or specific stage race should not be based on many random factors, so heart rate and power meter data files offer a great opportunity to increase the success ratio of such projects.
 I guess you won’t show us the specific tapering protocol from one of the Tour de France heroes, but can you describe the basic principles you use to calculate peak performance when you analyze data files?”

-Training Stress Balance is what the athlete wants to see rise as their highest priority event approaches.
-Ideally CTL, or fitness, is near the highest of the season and ATL, fatigue, is low in order to have the form rise.
+Training Stress Balance is what the athlete wants to see the rise as their highest priority event approaches.
+Ideally, CTL, or fitness, is near the highest of the season and ATL, fatigue, is low in order to have the form rise.